blue-build/modules/modules/script/README.md

 # `script`

-The `script` module can be used to run arbitrary scripts at image build time that take no or minimal external configuration (in the form of command line arguments).
+The `script` module can be used to run arbitrary bash snippets and scripts at image build time.
+This is intended for running commands that need no YAML configuration.

+The snippets, which are run in a bash subshell, are declared under `snippets:`.
 The scripts, which are run from the `config/scripts` directory, are declared under `scripts:`.

 ## Creating a Script